-Companies are encouraged to contact the City of Waterloo's Noel Anderson at 319-291-4366 or email email@example.com.
+Companies are encouraged to contact the City of Waterloo's Noel Anderson at 319-291-4366 or email firstname.lastname@example.org.
 Noel will review your project and work as your advocate to access state and local business incentive programs that best meet your needs.
 All inquires are handled in confidence.
+Download the Incentives Publication by clicking here.

 Iowa Industrial New Jobs Training Program